snaptest-io/nightwatch-harness/README.md

 ### Organizing and scaling execution of tests

-If you're working on a larger project, you may need to work on organizing your test folders appropriately.  the `tests/` folder does support one folder deep, so you can add tests like the following:
+If you're working on a larger project, you will need to work on organizing your test files.  the `tests/` folder supports one folder deep, so you can do the following:

     `tests/newuser/registerandonboard.js`
     `tests/returninguser/changepassword.js`

 For further abstraction, you can add a `scripts` entry in the package.json, create a separate nightwatch.js/on config that points to a different folder than `test/`.

-*Example: Setting up seperate test jobs between development and production:*
+*Example: Setting up seperate job between development(build tests) and production(smoke tests):*

 package.json:
 ```